Keyfactor/azurekeyvault-windows-orchestrator/README.md

 #### Assign Permissions for an Individual Key Vault via Access Policy

 Access to an Azure Key Vault instance can be granted via Role Based Access Control (RBAC) or with class Azure Resource Access Policies.
 The below steps are for provisioning access to a single instance of a Key Vault using Access Policies.
-If you are using RBAC at the resource group level (necessary for discovery and creating new Key Vaults via Keyfactor) we recommend following RBAC (above).
+If you are using RBAC at the resource group level we recommend following RBAC (above).
 Alternatively, you will need to assign explicit permissions to the service principal for any Key Vault that is using Access Policy for Access Control if the Key Vault should be managed with Keyfactor.

 Following the below steps will provide our service principal with the ability to manage keys in an existing vault, without providing it the elevated permissions required for discovering existing vaults or creating new ones.
 If you've completed the steps in the previous section for the resource group that contains the Key Vault(s) you would like to manage and the Key Vault(s) are using RBAC, the below steps are not necessary.